THE TRUE FACTS ABOUT NUCLEAR POWER

 Why it is: Unaffordable - Dangerous - Unnecessary - Bad For The Environment

-Claim: Nuclear power produces no CO2
+Claim: Nuclear power is CO2 neutral

 Many scientific studies show that, over the lifetime of the power station, many hundreds of thousands of tonnes of CO2 are produced from the following sources: